-JSCAI will focus on SCAI’s latest clinical documents, academic research, editorials, study designs, reviews, meta-analyses, imaging and case reports, interventional techniques and innovation, and research letters.
+JSCAI focuses on SCAI’s latest clinical consensus and guideline documents, academic research, editorials, study designs, reviews, meta-analyses, hemodynamic pearls, imaging and case reports, interventional techniques and innovation, and research letters.

 Find out everything you need to know about SCAI's plans to drive quality research, improve accessibility, and broaden the impact of our evidence-led resources.

 View Latest Articles

 High quality, scientifically sound, and relevant research on all aspects of interventional cardiovascular medicine.